William Harris’s peerless setting of John Donne’s poem was the inspiration behind an exciting and innovative project

 the stained glass in the roof and casting all sorts of mystical lights as we

-Not quite any old shopping centre, however - the Victoria Quarter was created twenty years ago by enclosing a network of marbled Victorian arcades beneath the largest stained-glass window in Europe, creating a magnificent cathedral-like space and acoustic that
+Not quite any old shopping centre, however - the Victoria Quarter is the premium retail centre in the North of England.
+It was created twenty years ago by enclosing a network of marbled Victorian arcades beneath the largest stained-glass window in Europe, creating a magnificent cathedral-like space and acoustic that

 also houses some seriously high-end retail therapy centres - more a cathedral of commerce.